MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-migration-planning.md

 ## Oracle migration process details

-You should continually reassess your infrastructure requirements to improve performance and reduce costs using the relevant type of Azure Virtual Machine.
+You should continually reassess your infrastructure requirements to improve performance and reduce costs using the relevant type of service for your workload, i.e. if you are planning to move to Oracle Database@Azure ensure that the SKU meets your requirements, and similarly if you are moving to Oracle on Azure Virtual Machines, ensure that the VM sizes meet your requirements.
 For more information, see [Capacity planning for migrating Oracle workloads to Azure landing zones](./oracle-capacity-planning.md).

 Review the migration resources to define your Oracle to Azure migration process, and in addition:

-- **Verify Azure subscription quota limits**: Ensure that the quota limits in your Azure subscription accommodate the target VM sizes you choose.
+- **Verify Azure subscription quota limits**: Ensure that the quota limits in your Azure subscription accommodate the target VM sizes you choose if migrating to Azure Virtual machines.
-- **Identify the deployment model**: Automate deployment of Virtual Machines and supporting services as much as possible using Infrastructure-as-Code, CI-CD pipelines, and other DevOps practices.
+- **Identify the deployment model**: Automate deployment of solution components as much as possible using Infrastructure-as-Code, CI-CD pipelines, and other DevOps practices.
 - **Determine application dependencies**: Ensure that migration activities have a minimal disruptive impact.
 - **Identify data capacity**: Identify the amount of data to migrate and assess the current available network connectivity capacity from on-premises to Azure.
 Use this information to determine if the data can be copied directly from on-premises to Azure or if a physical data transfer appliance such as [Azure DataBox](/azure/databox/data-box-overview) should be used for initial data load.
 - **Determine availability requirements**: Determine what the workload availability requirements are, as those affect the palette of migration tools that could be used.